EVERSE-ResearchSoftware/RSQKit/pages/tasks/credit_recognition_research_software.md

 #### Build credibility through peer recognition

 - Participation in initiatives such as [HiddenREF](https://hidden-ref.org/) or [SSI Fellowships](https://www.software.ac.uk/programmes/fellowship-programme) signals community standing in ways that metrics alone cannot.
-These carry particular weight with reviewers unfamiliar with how to evaluate technical work, because they represent an external judgement of quality and leadership within the RSE community.
+These carry particular weight with reviewers unfamiliar with how to evaluate technical work, because they represent an external judgement of quality and leadership within the Research Software Community.

 ---